 Didascalia, Book V, XIII.
 “Brethren, observe the festival days; and first of all the birthday which you are to celebrate on the twenty-fifth of the ninth month; after which let the Epiphany be to you the most honoured, in which the Lord made to you a display of His own Godhead, and let it take place on the sixth of the tenth month; after which the fast of Lent is to be observed by you as containing a memorial of our Lord’s mode of life and legislation.
 But let this solemnity be observed before the fast of the passover, beginning from the second day of the week, and ending at the day of the preparation.
 After which solemnities, breaking off your fast, begin the holy week of the passover, fasting in the same all of you with fear and trembling, praying in them for those that are about to perish.”

 Within the 1st Century Didascalia it makes reference to the Roman Calendar and that YAHWEH is using the Roman Nobility.
 For sure it was on the equinox, that corresponds with the Hebrew day of Feast of Tabernacles.
 The world also celebrates on these days throughout the world without knowing it was the joyful day of His birth.
 In the Didascalia it specifies celebrating His birth on the 25th of the 9th month to be celebrated.
 (September 25th is the usual time of Equinox and Fall Feasts as well).
-The next verse in the Didascalia says to celebrate the EPIPHANY week after.
-Epiphany meaning manifestation He was the Son of God. (when the Holy Spirit descended in front of everyone, and He was proclaimed to everyone from heaven).
+It says in order, the next feast to have most honored (not being the most kept, but most honored), is Ephiphany.
+Epiphany meaning manifestation He was the Son of God.
+Traditionally it’s believed it was the date He was conceived by the Holy Spirit.
+It is also when the Holy Spirit descended in front of everyone, and He was proclaimed as His most beloved and only begotten Son, for the crowds to hear from the mouth of God the Father in heaven.
 That is the official opinion in most church doctrine.
-The Epiphany was also when the Wise(Magi) came to visit Jesus (Yahshua).
+The Epiphany was also traditionally when the Wise(Magi) came to visit Jesus (Yahshua).
 The word for his age at their visit indicates he was not an infant but was a young boy, and not just days after his birth when the Magi arrived.
 So we celebrate His birthday with the Fall Feasts of God.
-Some say that could mean he was also born on the feast of Trumpets which is sometimes landing on the 25th of September.
+Some say that could mean he was also born on the feast of Trumpets which is often landing on the Didascalia date of the 25th of September.